ataylor89/diary/theargument.md

 Integrity measurements are so important...

-In order to measure a man's integrity, we have to measure everything, including a man's intelligence
+In order to measure a man's integrity, we have to measure everything, including his intelligence

-In order to be fair, we have to measure everything, including a man's intelligence
+In order to be fair, we have to measure everything, including intelligence

 So listen